gf13579/spotify-play-random-album/README.md

 # spotify-play-random-album

+**Archiving the repo on 26-Mar-2026 as the code no longer works and it's too annoying to fix.
+Setup an app on developer.spotify.com instead and use a basic python script with spotipy to achieve the same thing - shuffling albums**

 This script repurposes the Spotify logo button on the Spotify website to play a random album from the your Spotify library.
 It fetches your saved albums, selects one at random, and starts playback.

 Run the code in a tab with https://open.spotify.com/ open, using either the JavaScript console (Dev Tools) or a bookmarklet (code below).